 Business Risk Analytics – Study how recent developments in analytics have transformed financial firms’ ability to manage new and complex business risk types.

-You will also have the chance to deepen your knowledge in analytics through studying two of the following modules:
+You will also have the chance to deepen your knowledge in analytics through studying one of the following modules: